Fisetin Benefits and Its Impact on Longevity

 Instead of dying, they keep lingering around in the body; a zombie cell, so to speak.

-Senescent cells secrete all kinds of substances that damage the healthy surrounding cells, like inflammatory substances (cytokines and chemokines), substances that break down the glue that holds the cells together (matrix metalloproteinases), and growth factors that accelerate aging (R).
+Senescent cells secrete all kinds of substances that damage the healthy surrounding cells, like inflammatory substances (cytokines and chemokines), substances that break down the glue that holds the cells together (matrix metalloproteinases), and growth factors that accelerate aging.
+By cutting off inflammation’s fuel supply, Fisetin slows the injury response and gives the body a break from perpetual repair mode.

 Fisetin versus quercetin